-HOUSE MUSIC DIVE IN [HIGH QUALITY GLOBAL HOUSE MUSIC ACROSS THE GENRES AND AGES] COMMUNITY LETS GO [BECOME PART OF THIS LIKE-MINDED NO-ATTITUDE COMMUNITY ] 24/7 365 THE SCHEDULE [ALL DAY EVERY DAY STREAMS, MIXES, RADIO SHOWS] NEWS & MORE LEARN MORE [INDUSTRY NEWS, OPINIONS & GLOBAL HITA EVENTS] ax clarity Intrigue serenity escape reverie Youtube Instagram Facebook /0{{total_slide_count}} 0{{current_slide_index}}
+HOUSE MUSIC DIVE IN [IT'S ALL ABOUT HOUSE MUSIC...AND HOUSE MUSIC CULTURE] COMMUNITY LETS GO [BECOME PART OF THIS LIKE-MINDED NO-ATTITUDE COMMUNITY ] 24/7 365 THE SCHEDULE [ALL DAY EVERY DAY HOUSE MUSIC STREAMS, MIXES, RADIO SHOWS] NEWS & EVENTS LEARN MORE [INDUSTRY NEWS, OPINIONS & GLOBAL HITA EVENTS] ax clarity Intrigue serenity escape reverie Youtube Instagram Facebook /0{{total_slide_count}} 0{{current_slide_index}}

-HITA tumbler
+HITA* Cup

 HITA is all about capturing those feelings whilst building a positive like-minded community of house heads both young and old.
 A resource you can rely on to cut through the crap and consistently deliver the high quality house music related content time and time again.